 A dump cake is essentially just that.
 It's a cake you basically dump into a baking dish and bake.

 There's no mixing, no stirring, no work to it at all really, besides layering your ingredients in a baking dish.

 - In the bottom of a greased baking dish, layer 2 full, undrained cans of peach pie filling.
-If you want your cake to be gluten-free, make sure the pie filling has no gluten.

 - Sprinkle chopped pecans over the cake mix.

 - With a small knife, thinly slice the butter over every inch of the top of the cake.

 Then you just bake it at 350ºF for about an hour, and it's time to eat.
 Easy peasy!